 You want to stop listening, but you just can’t.

-#18.
-Your friends have gently suggested that Who may put you on some fake tan
+18. Your friends have gently suggested that you maybe put on some fake tan

 Being this pale can only be fixed with at least a week of non-stop beach time.